-Little S, who is now 21 months old, has rather a penchant for fig rolls.
+Little S, who is now 21 months old, has a penchant for fig rolls.
 Should we ever pass the biscuit aisle in our local shop he screams "FIG ROLLS PLEEEEAAASSSE" at the top of his voice from the buggy.
 At least he says please I suppose.

 Once I'd looked at the ingredients list I realised that it was high time I made some a homemade version of my little one's favourite biscuit.

 I've added a tiny bit of ground ginger to the pastry to give it an extra kick - this is optional of course but I do think it adds a nice flavour.

-Here’s how to make homemade fig rolls.
+How to make homemade fig rolls

 For the pastry

-160g plain flour
+- 160 g plain flour

-1/2 tsp baking powder
+- ½ tsp baking powder

-1/4 tsp ground ginger
+- ¼ tsp ground ginger

-Pinch of salt (optional)
+- Pinch of salt optional

-1 egg yolk
+- 1 egg yolk

-2 tbsp milk
+- 2 tbsp milk

 For the filling

-200g dried figs, roughly chopped
+- 200 g dried figs roughly chopped

-Zest and juice of half a lemon
+- Zest and juice of half a lemon

-1/2 tsp ground ginger
+- ½ tsp ground ginger

-1/2 tsp cinnamon
+- ½ tsp cinnamon

-2 tbsp maple syrup
+- 2 tbsp maple syrup

-3 tbsp water
+- 3 tbsp water

-3. Add the egg yolk and 1 tbsp of the milk and mix until it starts to come together into a soft dough.
+- Add the egg yolk and 1 tbsp of the milk and mix until it starts to come together into a soft dough.
 Add the rest of the milk very slowly if you need to - you might not need it all.

-4. Knead lightly until it comes together then wrap in cling film and put in the fridge for a couple of hours or in the freezer for 20-30 minutes.
+- Knead lightly until it comes together then wrap in cling film and put in the fridge for a couple of hours or in the freezer for 20-30 minutes.

 - Bring to a simmer and then cook over a low heat until most of the water has evaporated and you have a soft, jammy consistency.
 Set aside to cool.

-6. Pre-heat the oven to 160°C (fan)/180°C/gas mark 4.
+- Pre-heat the oven to 160°C (fan)/180°C/gas mark 4.
 Line a baking tray with non-stick baking paper.

-7. Roll out the pastry on a lightly floured surface into a large rectangle that is 5mm thick.
+- Roll out the pastry on a lightly floured surface into a large rectangle that is 5mm thick.
 Cut the pastry in half lengthways.

-8. Spoon half of the filling down one side of one of the strips of pastry, leaving a small gap on the side.
+- Spoon half of the filling down one side of one of the strips of pastry, leaving a small gap on the side.
 Brush the gap with water, fold over the top and press to seal.
 Repeat with the other strip of pastry.
 Cut into 5cm rolls and place on a baking tray.